sultan-hassan/neurips2025_paper/README.md

-# Nerfies

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This repo is forked from Nerfies website](https://nerfies.github.io).

 If you find Nerfies useful for your work please cite:
 ```